mlhartme/stool/main/documentation.md

 * **last-modified-by**
   The user that last maintained this stage, i.e. executed a Stool command like build, start, or stop.
 * **mem**
-  Memory utilization reported by ps for this stage.
+  Memory utilization for this stage as reported by `ps`.
+* **heap**
+  Heap usage for this stage as reported by Jmx.
+Percentage of used heap in relation to max heap.
 * **others**
   Other urls this stage.
 * **selected**